serrasinem/FASTDial/IntentTutorial.md

 ## The Content of an Intent File

-An intent json file should contain the below variables:
+An intent json file should contain the variables below :

 - name: defines the name of the intent.
 Any string can be an intent name.
 It should be unique among all the registered intents in the same language.